 EU funded research at UiO

-UiO has participated in the EU's framework programmes for research and development since 1991, and is the Norwegian university with the largest EU portfolio.
+UiO has participated in the EU's framework programmes for research and development since 1991.
 UiO's participation has been strongest within the thematically free areas, especally ERC and Marie Curie Actions.

 EU Research and Innovation programmes

 Horizon 2020 is the largest EU Research and Innovation programme ever with nearly €80 billion of funding available over 7 years (2014 to 2020).